 Hormonal-based options—several to choose from

-Good options for women who have been using oral contraceptives with no problems but are now ready for a change are one of the two new estrogen-based contraceptives: NuvaRing and Ortho Evra.
+Good options for women who have been using oral contraceptives with no problems but are now ready for a change are new estrogen-based contraceptives: NuvaRing and the birth control patch Xulane.

 NuvaRing is inserted into the vagina like a tampon, where it releases a steady amount of estrogen and progestin throughout the month.
 You wear it for three weeks, then take it out for a week and have your period.
 Then you insert a new ring.
 Side effects include hormone effects similar to those from the pill and a mild increase of vaginal discharge.
 As with oral contraceptives, NuvaRing may increase the risk of blood clots and stroke, primarily in women who smoke.
 NuvaRing is 91 to 99 percent effective when used consistently and correctly as directed.

-Ortho Evra is a skin patch with hormones embedded in its adhesive layer.
-You stick it on your lower abdomen, buttocks or upper body (but not your breasts), where it slowly releases estrogen and progestin for a week.
+Xulane is a skin patch with hormones embedded in its adhesive layer.
+You stick the patch on your lower abdomen, buttocks or upper body (but not your breasts), where it slowly releases estrogen and progestin for a week.
 After a week, you peel it off and replace it with a new one.
 After you've used three in a row, you take a break for a week, during which you get your period.
-The patch delivers a higher dose of estrogen than most birth control pills, and it's unclear whether it increases the risk of blood clots or not.
-It also is 91 to 99 percent effective when used consistently and correctly as directed.
+The patch delivers a higher dose of estrogen than most birth control pills, and it may increase risk of blood clots.
+The birth control patch is 99 percent effective when used consistently and correctly as directed.

 If you want to steer clear of estrogen, talk to your health care professional about progestin-only, long-term, reversible contraceptives.
 These the Mirena, Kyleena and Skyla intrauterine systems.